UPDATED 2nd April 2021

 IMPORTANT: Once you have registered and obtained your Spanish Residency Card as an EU citizen (but NOT UK Nationals), provided you continue living in Spain, your Residencia DOES NOT EXPIRE, nor does it ever require renewing, despite certain official sources or websites claiming otherwise.
 However, if you leave Spain for more than 12 consecutive months, then your Residencia is technically revoked.
 So, provided you are able to continue to support yourself and any dependents financially, you can continue to reside in Spain indefinitely on the standard green Residencia Card.

-For UK Nationals following Brexit, the new TIE residencia cards will technically expire after 5 years (or after 10 years if you already had ‘permanent’ residence status (see below).
-However, such renewals in 5 or 10 years time should be little more than a rubber-stamping formality.
+For UK Nationals following Brexit, the new TIE residencia cards will expire after 5 years (unless you have already had ‘permanent’ residence status for over 5 years (see below).
+However, any renewal should be little more than a rubber-stamping formality with a small fee.

 Some people confuse this standard Residencia with ‘Permanent Residencia’, which is an entirely different status requiring a different application (essentially solidifying your right to reside in Spain forever regardless of your circumstances).
-We discuss Permenent Residency separately below.
+We discuss Permanent Residency (and tax residency) separately below.

-Below (top) is an example of the latest credit-card-sized green card, whilst below (bottom) is an example of the old green A4 certificate:
+Below (top) is an example of the latest credit-card-sized green card, whilst below (middle) is an example of the old green A4 certificate.
+Below (bottom) is the new Residencia Card specifically for UK Nationals applying after 6th July 2020.

-In years gone by, the residency document was a plastic credit-card-type card.
-However, due to privacy complaints from the European Union, the card was abolished and replaced with a flimsy green sheet of A4 paper.
-A few years back, this was shrunk down to an equally flimsy green credit-card-size piece of paper, which is the type still being issued today.
-Those with the old A4 certificate can apply to swap it for the new small green card.
+In years gone by, the residency document was a plastic credit-card-type card, which was then replaced by an A4 sheet of green paper, which was then replaced with green credit-card-size piece of reinforced paper, which is the type still being issued for EU residents today.
+Anyone with the old A4 certificate can apply to swap it for the new small green card.
+However, UK Nationals applying for a replacement card will now automatically get the new plastic T.I.E.
+“Permiso de Residencia” photocard shown above.

-The residencia application is very similar to the procedure for applying for an NIE number.
-EU Citizens must first download, print and complete form EX18, which can be found HERE, whilst UK residents must instead complete form EX23, which can be downloaded HERE.
+EU Citizens must first download, print and complete form EX18, which can be found HERE.

 When applying for the residency card it is no longer possible to simply turn up and queue on any given morning.
 To do the above Residency application at the Police Station, you must now apply ONLINE for an appointment in advance.
 The official web-page for requesting appointments can be found HERE